 The Technology of Ibanez JFET Switching by AMZ

-My sincere appreciation to Romeo G. Cesar and Vibert Thio for your support.
+My sincere appreciation to Romeo G. Cesar, Vibert Thio and JM Ojeda for helping us with the article.

 Thanks for reading, all feedback is appreciated